Skip to main content

 Teaching methods

-The course introduces selected development and research methods necessary in Business Information Technology.
+The course introduces selected development and research methods necessary in Information Technology.
 Each method is accompanied by an introductory lesson and a learning task to be completed independently.

 Assessment criteria, approved/failed